 Singaporean visitors need to apply for a visa which is valid for up to 30 days.
 And unfortunately, the application process requires you to jump through a few hoops.

-You’ll have to get a Russian travel agency or hotel to issue you a Tourist Confirmation, which they will only release when you have booked your stay or tour with them.
-You can then proceed to apply for your visa online.
+You’ll have to get a Russian travel agency or hotel to issue you a Tourist Confirmation that costs about SGD $40, which they will only release when you have booked your stay or tour with them.

-(Update 30/11: A Russian visa can cost between S$126 and S$403 depending on your nationality, processing time required and number of entries required.
-Regardless of how much the visa costs, there is an additional S$42 service charge.)
+How much does a Russian visa cost?
+You apply for your visa by filling up a form and sending it together with your documents at the Russian Visa Application Centre after you receive your Tourist Confirmation.
+A Russian visa can cost between SGD $126 and $403 depending on your nationality, processing time required and number of entries required.
+Regardless of how much the visa costs, there is an additional SGD $42 service charge.

 Have you ever travelled to any of the above countries?
 Share your experiences in the comments!